 Dissertation Writing Group

-This program is meant to foster intensive and supportive exchange across humanistic fields for those in the final stages of dissertation writing.
-Graduate students from a variety of humanities departments will be able to present and discuss their work in a multidisciplinary context, and faculty fellows in residence at the Humanities Center will participate in workshop meetings as mentors in their areas of expertise.
-Students whose projects cut across a number of fields may find this forum especially helpful to their scholarship.
-Eligibility
+The Dissertation Writing Group program fosters intensive and supportive exchange across humanistic fields for those in the final stages of dissertation writing.
+Graduate students from a variety of humanities departments present and discuss their work in a multidisciplinary context, with participation in workshop meetings from Stanford Humanities Center internal and external faculty fellows as mentors in their areas of expertise.

 - The group will read these chapters in advance.